Academic Catalog

 Dawn Kline, Associate Dean

-Strong academic advising is available from the School of Business faculty and the staff and student services team in the dean’s office to help students make the choices necessary to be successful at Ithaca College and in the future.
+An extensive support network, starting with a student’s faculty advisor, the staff in the dean’s office, and the student services team (SST), work together to help students make the choices necessary to be successful at Ithaca College and in the future.

 AACSB Accreditation